One of the biggest misconceptions about small and balcony greenhouses is that they work like miniature backyard greenhouses.

 What to expect:

-One or two well-managed plants outperform many stressed ones.
+One or two healthy, well-managed plants will usually outperform a crowded greenhouse full of stressed plants.

-Small greenhouses excel at starting plants, even if they’re later moved outside.
+Small greenhouses excel at starting plants โ even if those plants eventually move outdoors.

 Ideal seedlings include: